 Having spent her formative years in Laramie, Wyoming, Sue is glad to be back in the West after a long absence.
 When she's not working on E-IPER projects, she enjoys spending time with family and friends, reading, and appreciating the outdoors—bicycling, hiking, gardening, and most other activities on offer.

-Lecturer, School of Earth, Energy & Environmental Sciences
+Lecturer, School of Earth, Energy and Environmental Sciences